2020 Florence Symposium

 Deborah Browning is a clinical psychologist and psychoanalyst and for 20 years was an Adjunct Associate Professor in New York University’s Department of Psychology.
 She has edited an anthology on adolescence (Adolescent Identities, Routledge) and the collected papers of Jean-Georges Schimek (Memory, Myth and Seduction, Routledge).
 Presently, she is preparing the Catalogue Raisonne of the painter Hans Reichel and writing both a biography and a shorter monograph devoted solely to Reichel’s water-colors and letters created during his internments in WWII France.
 Her publications on Reichel have appeared in the exhibition catalogue, Color of Silence (Museum of Modern and Contemporary Art, Andros Greece) and in American Imago (2018, n.4), Life and Death in Sublimation, which explores Laplanche’s ideas on sublimation as they pertain to Reichel’s wartime productivity.

-Dr. Philip Freeman is a psychiatrist and Training and Supervising psychoanalyst at the Boston Psychoanalytic Institute.
+Dr. Phillip Freeman is a psychiatrist and Training and Supervising psychoanalyst at the Boston Psychoanalytic Institute.
 His recent publications focus on themes of reality and illusion in the analytic setting, virtual reality technologies, and the arts.
 He serves as a consultant and playwright for theater companies in Boston and New York.

 JANE MCADAM FREUD